-- Tell students that "right there" questions may begin with a phrase such as "in the passage", "according to the text" or "in paragraph __".
-For these questions we are going to draw an eyeball beside them to remind us we can look for the answer right in the text.
+- Tell students that "right there" questions may begin with a phrase such as "in the passage," "according to the text," or "in the paragraph. " For these questions, they are going to draw an eyeball beside them to remind us we can look for the answer right in the text.

 - Tell the students for other questions they will have to think about what the answer may be or infer.
-For these questions, we will draw a brain to remind us to think about the text and our own prior knowledge to determine an answer.
+Define infer as a guess that is formed using known facts and text evidence.
+For these questions, they will draw a brain to remind us to think about the text and our own prior knowledge to determine an answer.

 - Guide students through the first half of the questions in the following manner.
 For "right there" questions, have students choose a color and underline the question in that color.
 Then, have them flip back to the passage and find the answer.
 They will use the same colored pencil to underline the answer in the passage.
 For "thinking" questions, talk the students through the overall text ideas and their own prior knowledge to select the best answer choice.

 - Ask students to work together with a partner to color-code the rest of the questions.

 - Circulate the room to check for understanding and make sure students are only coding "right there" questions.